PyCQA/flake8/docs/source/manpage.rst

     --output-file=OUTPUT_FILE
                           Redirect report to a file.
     --tee                 Write to stdout and output-file.
+    --prepend-config=PREPEND_CONFIG
+                          Provide extra config files to parse in addition to the files found by Flake8 by default.
+These files are the first ones read and so they take the lowest precedence when multiple files provide the same option.
     --append-config=APPEND_CONFIG
                           Provide extra config files to parse in addition to the files found by Flake8 by default.
 These files are the